RENAITREIO/STUDY/Programming/CS61B/notes.md

 ## ADTs
 common use:
   - Stacks
   - Lists
   - Sets
   - Maps
   - Tree

 ## Tree
 binary search tree(can use to implement set and map)
-B-tree
+B-tree(2-3-4/2-3 Trees)
+Tree Rotation
 Red-Black tree
+Properties of LLRB's:
+  - 1-1 correspondence with 2-3 trees.
+  - No node has 2 red links.
+  - There are no red right-links.
+  - Every path from root to leaf has same number of black links (because 2-3 trees have same number of links to every leaf).
+  - Height is no more than 2x height of corresponding 2-3 tree.

 ## Hashing
+`.hashCode()`
+Two objects that are considered `.equal()` must have the same hash code.
+hashing collision
+Dynamically growing the hash table

 ## Heap and Priority Queue
+use dynamic array

-## Trie
+## Tries
+a digit-by-digit set representation
+the hash-table based trie
+the BST-based trie

 ## Tree tranversals and graphs
 ### tree traversals
 - pre-order traversal
   use: for printing directary listing
 - in-order traversal
 - post-order traversal
   use: for gathering file sizes
 - level order(BFS)
 ### graph
 simple graph
 no "length 1 loops"